Xilinx/defect-detect/README.md

 #### Examples:
    **Note** Only one instance of the application can run at a time.

-   * For normal live playback, run below command
-      > sudo defect-detect -w 1280 -h 800 -r 60 -f 0 -d 0 -m /dev/media0

-   * For live playback in demo mode,  run below command
-      > sudo defect-detect -w 1280 -h 800 -r 60 -f 0 -d 1 -m /dev/media0

-   **Note** Only the framerate is the key difference b/w demo mode and normal mode.
-In the demo mode, framerate will be throttled to 4 fps.
-For the ease of user to read and understand the image/text displayed.

-   * For file playback, run below command
+   * For File-In and File-Out playback,  run below command
      > sudo defect-detect -w 1280 -h 800 -r 60 -f 1 -i input.y8 -x raw.y8 -y pre_pros.y8 -z final.y8

-   **Note** For file playback, all 3 stage output will be dumped into file.
+   **Note** For File-In and File-Out playback, all 3 stage output will be dumped into file.
 It's must to give option for all 3 output file name.

+   * For File-In and Display-Out playback,  run below command.
+     > sudo 01.file-defect-detect-display.sh ./input_video.y8
+   **Note** For File-In and Display-Out playback, all 3 stage outputs will be displayed on DP/HDMI.
+Sample input file path is given, needs to be changed as per the requirement.

 #### Command Options: